|1. Emergency Road Service Coverage||back to top|

 Emergency Road Service is for the exclusive benefit of our Members.
 To be eligible for ERS:

-Our service is designed to help you get back on the road as soon as your vehicle becomes disabled due to mechanical failure, lockout or other breakdown.
+Our service is designed to help our Members get back on the road as soon as the Member’s vehicle becomes disabled due to mechanical failure, lockout or other breakdown.
 That’s why:

 We have some coverage limits to protect our Members, the Service Providers who provide services for us and to comply with the law.
 Service will be rendered where it can be done safely for the Member, vehicle and Service Provider.
 This means we do not provide service to:

-While some situations are not covered under AAA NCNU membership, service may be able to be provided by at the independent service provider’s discretion on a paid basis.
+While some situations are not covered under AAA Membership, service may be able to be provided by at the independent service provider’s discretion on a paid basis.

 Independent Service Providers are our primary ERS providers.
 Their goal is to provide prompt and efficient service at all times.
 However, please note that: